appinha/42cursus/README.md

 <h3 align="center">
 	<a href="#%EF%B8%8F-about-42">About 42</a>
 	<span> · </span>
-	<a href="#-skills-developed-at-42cursus">Skills developed at 42cursus</a>
+	<a href="#%EF%B8%8F-skills-developed-at-42cursus">Skills developed at 42cursus</a>
 	<span> · </span>
 	<a href="#-42s-galaxy-curriculum">42's galaxy (curriculum)</a>
 </h3>

 ## 🗣️ About 42

 	42 is a global education initiative that proposes a new way of learning technology: no teachers, no classrooms, students learning from their fellow students (peer to peer learning), with a methodology that develops both computing and life skills.
-The 42 cursus is free for whoever is approved in its selection process* - the so-called "C Piscine" - becoming thus "cadets" (42's students).
+	The 42 cursus is free for whoever is approved in its selection process* - the so-called "Piscine" - becoming thus "cadets" (42's students).

-> \* For further information about 42's **selection process**, please visit the [C Piscine repo](https://github.com/appinha/42sp-piscine).
+\* For further information about 42's **selection process** (the "Piscine"), please visit the [C Piscine repo](https://github.com/appinha/42sp-piscine).

 [![Photo of a 42saopaulo's lab](42saopaulo.jpg)](https://www.42sp.org.br/)